DaniBodor/MitoticScoring/README.md

             - the first time you run the macro, it may prompt you for the file location of the observation list ([see below](https://github.com/DaniBodor/MitoticScoring/#use-custom-observation-list)).
         - 'Set new default': you are prompted to choose a custom observation list csv file ([see below](https://github.com/DaniBodor/MitoticScoring/#use-custom-observation-list)).
     - Mitotic stages: at least one must be selected

-NOTE:
-**A problem would occur in the results table if you run the macro using the same experiment name but a different set of mitotic stages.
-If this happens, a warning will pop up asking you to either abort the current run or store the previous results table separately.
+    - **NOTE:** A problem would occur in the results table if you run the macro using the same experiment name but a different observation list or set of mitotic stages.
+If this happens (and you do not abort), the previously existing results table and ROI lists will be renamed and your analysis starts afresh with new settings.
-If the macro continues running, the previous results table will be overwritten once the first cell is scored**

 ## Identify & score mitotic cells
+Results are saved after each analyzed cell to avoid losing data after crashes or mistakes.
+Furthermore, previous progress can be loaded when re-running the macro for the same experiment so that you can stop in the middle of an analysis and carry on another time without losing track of where you were.
+Also, at any point you can close the current image and open a different (or the same) one without crashing the macro or losing your progress.

 ### Step 1: indicate cell
 The macro will ask you to draw a box around the mitotic cell at the for each stage selected in the settings.
 These boxes are used to visually keep track of which cells have already been analyzed.
 These boxes are saved in your save location after each analyzed cell, and are automatically reloaded when you restart the macro on the same cell.